top of page

 Why You Should Notarize the Consent Form

-While California law does not always mandate notarization for a minor travel consent, many agencies require it as proof that the document is authentic.
+While Michigan law does not always require notarization for a minor travel consent, many airlines, border officials, and foreign authorities strongly prefer or require it as proof of authenticity.
 A notarized form:

 • Helps prevent travel delays or denied boarding

-• Confirms the identity of the parent or guardian
+• Confirms the identity of the parent or legal guardian

 • Provides credibility for immigration or customs checks

-• May be mandatory for certain countries or airlines
+• May be required for certain countries or airlines

-Step-by-Step: How to Notarize a Minor Travel Consent Form in California
+Step-by-Step: How to Notarize a Minor Travel Consent Form in Michigan

 1. Prepare Your Form

-Use a complete and accurate template that includes a California-compliant notary acknowledgment block.
+Use a complete and accurate template that includes a Michigan-compliant notary acknowledgment block.
 Double-check all names, dates, and travel details.

 2. Bring Proper Identification

-The signing parent or guardian must present valid government-issued photo ID, such as a California driver’s license or passport.
+The signing parent or guardian must present valid government-issued photo ID, such as a Michigan driver’s license, state ID, or passport.

 3. Meet with a Notary Public

-You can visit a local office or schedule a mobile notary who will come to your home, workplace, or another convenient location.
-(If you’re in the Temecula Valley or North County San Diego area, you can book me directly at Michael White Notary Public).
+You can visit a local office, bank, or schedule a mobile notary in Michigan who will come to your home, workplace, or other convenient location.
+If you are in Southeast Michigan, you can also book service directly with Michael White Notary Public.

 4. Sign in the Notary’s Presence

-The notary will verify your identity, witness your signature, complete the acknowledgment, and affix their seal.
+The notary will verify your identity, witness your signature, complete the acknowledgment, and affix their official seal.

 5. Keep Copies

-Travel with at least one original notarized form and keep extra copies in case authorities request them.
+Travel with at least one original notarized form and keep extra copies in case authorities request documentation.

-• Mobile Notary Services – Ideal for busy parents.
-A mobile notary travels to you at your convenience.
+• Mobile Notary Services – Convenient for busy parents; the notary travels to you

 Travel Pro Tips

-• Confirm the exact requirements with your airline, cruise line, or foreign embassy before travel.
+• Confirm requirements with your airline, cruise line, or foreign embassy before travel

-• Include flight numbers, hotel names, and travel dates for maximum clarity.
+• Include flight details, destination, and travel dates for clarity

-• Carry the child’s birth certificate or passport alongside the notarized consent form.
+• Carry the child’s passport or birth certificate along with the notarized form

 Comments